Canticle

 Daniel has found it immensely life-giving to participate in shared musical experiences and travel.
 Canticle gives him joy because it allows him to do both simultaneously.
 It also has the benefit of connecting him with many long-time friends.
 Some of his other interests include reading, active/sportsy stuff, singing, playing classical guitar, and attempting to master German.

-Daniel resides in a lively household close to Massillon, OH, along with the lovely wife and three lively kids God has blessed him with.
+Daniel resides in a historic residence in Dover, OH, along with the lovely wife and four lively kids God has blessed him with.

 Jotham Yoder